SAP-archive/Tracer/README.md

 ## Why should I use Tracer?

+For me, it all starts when I diagnosed a production issue that spared across a few microservices.
+While trying to make sense I drew the flow who call who, why?
+Then realized that I spent a lot of time and effort trying to understand the flow and visual it.

+I decided to find a better way, then when Tracer was born.

-Tracer helps you focus on the "bigger picture" by exposing you to a simplified sequence diagram comprised of accurate component interactions within your application's logical flows.
+Tracer helps you focus on the "bigger picture" by exposing you to a simplified sequence diagram.
+There are other great tools most of them are focus performance or better suite to read flow that compose form hundreds of interaction.

 ## How to run on your development machine